 Check out their secret menu.

-One day in Los Angeles is definitely not enough time, but this itinerary will cover some of the most awesome spots that both tourists and locals love, including me.
-Hopefully, you are able to get a feel of what makes Los Angeles so fun and appealing.
+One day in Los Angeles is not enough, but this itinerary will cover some of the most awesome spots that tourists and locals love, including me.
+Hopefully, you can get a feel of what makes Los Angeles so fun and appealing.

 If you are looking for other fun ideas, check out our Top Attractions in Los Angeles post for more, or feel free to ask me in the comments.

-What is on your one day in Los Angeles itinerary that you must do?
+What must you do list for your one day in Los Angeles itinerary?
 What are you looking forward to seeing in Los Angeles?